UMLCloudComputing/UML-Class-Resources/README.md

 - **Respect intellectual property**: Sharing any course material without permission is prohibited. 🔒

 ### 🌟 How to Contribute
-1. Create a branch
+1. Create a new branch, preferablly following [conventional commits standards](https://www.conventionalcommits.org/en/v1.0.0/)
 2. Make your edits on the appropriate branch within `docs/web_docs/`.
 3. Once your changes are complete, submit a **pull request (PR)** with clear details about the updates or content you are adding to this repository.

 #### 🔨 Building your changes locally
-Since this repository hosts the content displayed on the website *independently* from the website source code itself, viewing the content of your edits to the markdown docs is done using a docs only instance of Docsaurus.
+Since this repository hosts the content displayed on the website *independently* from the website source code itself, viewing the content of your edits to the markdown docs is done using a docs only instance of Docusaurus.

 To do so run the following command locally in your terminal:
 ```bash